Basharat Peer

 Peer spent his early youth in the Kashmir Valley before shifting to Aligarh and then, Delhi for higher education.
 In August 2006, he relocated from India to New York City in the United States, where he is currently based as an opinion-editor at The New York Times.

+Biography

 Early and personal life

-Peer was born in Seer Hamdan in the Anantnag district of the erstwhile Indian state of Jammu and Kashmir into a Kashmiri Muslim family.
+Peer was born in Seer Hamdan area of south Kashmir’s Anantnag district of the erstwhile Indian state of Jammu and Kashmir into a Kashmiri Muslim family.
 He did his early schooling from Jawahar Navodaya Vidyalaya Aishmuqam, an educational institution located near the city of Anantnag, and attended Aligarh Muslim University as well as the University of Delhi for higher education in the fields of political science and law, respectively.
 Peer also attended the Graduate School of Journalism at Columbia University in the United States.

 Peer's father is a retired officer of the Jammu and Kashmir Administrative Service.
 He married Ananya Vajpeyi—a Delhi-based academician of Hindu–Sikh background—in 2013, following an eight-year-long courtship.